UofT-DSI/team_project/README.md

 * **README:** This file!
 * **.gitignore:** Files to exclude from this folder.

-### How to Work as a Team
+### Tips for Working as a Team

-* Thoroughly understand your data and the business case for your analysis.
+* Make sure you all thoroughly understand your data and the business case for your analysis.
 What will the impact of your results be?
 * Clean your data.
 Be confident in the decisions you have made while doing so (e.g., default handling of NULL values).
 * Test out regression analyses and machine learning models/data visualizations.
 It may take several tries before you are satisfied with your results and understand how you can provide the most insight.
 * Make sure your code is well-commented and decisions are documented.